 My main research interests are the evolutionary origins of human mind and behaviour with a special focus on visual art practices, which I see as a good case study for understanding cognitive and cultural evolution, in general.
 At SapienCE, I collaborate in the subproject The Symbolic Mind, Cognition, and Social Organisation.
 I also conduct research at Leiden University (Netherlands) on the perception and production of visual signs in phylogeny and ontogeny, funded by The John Templeton Foundation.

-My doctoral thesis dealt with evolutionary models of the origins of visual art, and was completed at Leiden University Centre for the Arts in Society, in the Netherlands.
+My doctoral thesis dealt with evolutionary models of the origins of visual art, and was completed at Leiden University Centre for the Arts in Society.
 I obtained a Master’s degree in Human Origins at the Faculty of Archaeology of Leiden University, and I hold a licentiate degree in archaeology from the National School of Anthropology and History (ENAH), in Mexico City.

 Mendoza Straffon, L. (2019).
 Evolution and the Origins of Visual Art: An archaeological perspective.
 Handbook of Evolutionary Research in Archaeology.
 A. Prentiss (Ed.), Springer.
 Pp. 407-435.

 Mendoza Straffon, L. (2019).
 The Uses of Cultural Phylogenetics in Archaeology.
 Handbook of Evolutionary Research in Archaeology.
 A. Prentiss (Ed.), Springer.
 Pp. 149-160.

 Kret, M. & L. Mendoza Straffon (2018).
 Reply to Crivelli et al.: The different faces of fear and threat.
 Evolutionary and cultural insights.
 Journal of Human Evolution.
 DOI: 10.1016/j.jhevol.2017.11.006